-Remove Notifications and TTL
+Remove notifications & TTL

 How to remove notifications from a user's device.

-Notification Collapsing
+Notification replacing

 If sending frequent notifications, especially on something that is changing like "breaking news", you may want to consider notification collapsing.
 Collapsing is replacing older or irrelevant notifications with newer ones; solving the problem of notifications piling up and overwhelming users whenever they are not actively checking their new notifications.

-Mobile Notification Collapsing - Collapse ID
+Collapse ID

-Collapsing works by only showing the latest notification of a given type, 'collapsing' all the other unread notifications of the same type that come before it.
+Collapsing works by only showing the latest notification of a given type, 'collapsing' aka 'removing' the other unread notifications of the same type that come before it.
 For instance, if you have a weather app and want to update users on the latest weather, you probably want to replace those notifications with whatever is the latest one.

 The way notification collapsing works is by adding a collapse_id to particular types of notifications you are sending that you want collapsed together (E.g. the id is weather_update or breaking news).
 Then, every time you wish to have a future notification override previous ones, you add the same collapse_id to it.
 If your app sends three notifications, the following would happen: